jon-takagi/CS389HW2/README.md

 Our cache uses an `unordered_map` as the underlying data type.
 Rather than directly storing key-value pairs in the map, we store key-(value-size) pairs.
 The `maxmem`, `size`, and `evictor` are stored as member variables, and the `max_load_factor` and `hasher` are members of the `unordered_map`

 ### Deconstructor
-Because of the way we create the `char*` in set, the memory must be freed using `delete[]`.
+Because of the way we create the `char*` in the `set` method, the memory must be freed using `delete[]`.
 The `reset` method also frees the memory allocated to the array, so to avoid duplicating code we call it in the destructor.
 There are no other members with non-trivial destructors, so no other code needs to be called.

 ### Set
 In order to deep-copy the value into the cache when we `set` it, we must iterate over each character in the value and store it in the new value.
 Because variable sized arrays are illegal in C++, we instead create a pointer to a variable number of spaces on the heap, a very different construction.
 Since we allocated heap memory for the deep copy, we must free it but not until the key is `del`-ed.